behave/behave/docs/gherkin.rst

     @slow
     @wip
-    @needs_database @slow
+    @needs_database

 For example:

 .. code-block:: gherkin

     @wip @slow
     Feature: annual reporting
       Some description of a slow reporting system.

 or:

 .. code-block:: gherkin

     @wip
     @slow
     Feature: annual reporting
       Some description of a slow reporting system.

 Tags may be used to `control your test run`_ by only including certain features or scenarios based on tag selection.
 The tag information may also